Having a fast tennis serve can prove to be a significant advantage during a match.

 The speed record for women's serves is owned by Georgina Garcia Perez, who recorded a 136.7 mph serve at the 2018 Hungarian Ladies Open.

 Belarus native Aryna Sabalenka recorded a 133 mph serve at the 2018 WTA Elite Trophy.

 Coming in with the third fastest serve among women is Sabine Lisicki, whose 131.0 mph serve was recorded at the 2014 Stanford Classic.
 Her first-round serve stood as the record for a while until it was broken by Sabalenka and Garcia Perez.

-Venus and Serena Williams have nearly identical top-serve speeds of 129 mph and 128.6 mph, at the 2007 U.S. Open and 2013 Australian Open, respectively.
+Venus Williams and Serena Williams have nearly identical top-serve speeds of 129 mph and 128.6 mph, at the 2007 U.S. Open and 2013 Australian Open, respectively.

 Others who have registered among the fastest serves in women's tennis history include Brenda Schultz-McCarthy, Ana Ivanovic, Naomi Osaka and Caroline Garcia.

 This article was originally published on March 2, 2021, and has been updated since.

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.